junwatu/article-podcast-coral-agents/README.md

 # Podcast Script Agent

 This Coral agent listens for mentions and turns fetched article content into a concise podcast script.
-Mention it alongside the Article Fetcher response—either the simplified `{ "data": "..." }` payload or the legacy structured object—and it will summarize the text into an alternating dialogue between Speaker A (host) and Speaker B (guest).
-The agent keeps the combined dialogue under roughly 2400 characters and emits structured JSON ready for downstream text-to-speech tooling.
-Script generation is powered by the [`@openai/agents`](https://openai.github.io/openai-agents-js/) SDK to enforce structured output.

 ## Configuration